riverhuang1107/everai_documentation/Guide/en/App_Upgrade.md

 ## update volume
 If your app is deployed in [EverAI](https://everai.expvent.com) platform, when you want to update your files in volume, you can run `everai app update`.
 [EverAI](https://everai.expvent.com) platform support app hot upgrade,  and your application service will always be running online during the entire upgrade and update process.

+The following example is based on the app in the [quickstart](https://github.com/everai-example/get-start).

 Run `everai worker list`, you can see a worker in running.

 ```bash